acf-extended/ACF-Extended/readme.txt

 Select any taxonomy (format: checkbox, radio or select)

 * **New Field: Taxonomy Terms selection**
-Select any terms of any taxonomies, allow specific terms, level or childs (format: checkbox or select)
+Select any terms of any taxonomies, allow specific terms, level or childs (format: checkbox or select).
+Terms can be loaded & saved for the current post (just like the native ACF Taxonomy field)

 * **New Field: User roles selection**
 Select any user role (format: checkbox, radio or select)